-Agencies shall provide comprehensive weatherization services to eligible units occupied by eligible low-income persons.
+Agencies shall provide comprehensive weatherization services to eligible units occupied by income-eligible persons.
 Weatherization services shall be denied when:

-- The housing type is not an eligible building. - The building was previously weatherized and is not eligible for re-weatherization.
+- The housing type is not an eligible building. - The building was previously weatherized and is not eligible for re-weatherization. - Customer behavior is dangerous, abusive, inappropriate, or threatening.